kgajjar44/zhininghjl.github.io/docs/README.md

 </details>

 * Involved in full Software Development Life Cycle for proper analysis, development, testing, deployment and enhancement of the code.
-* Worked closely with client and remotely with a scrum team of 6  to build a greenfield mvp project in a coordinated and timely manner.
+* Worked closely and remotely with the client team and a scrum team of 6 to build a greenfield MVP project in a coordinated and timely manner.
-* Designed and developed a cross-brower/platform website by building reusable components using JavaScript, HTML, CSS, ReactJS and Bootstrap.
+* Worked on the front-end by developing a cross-brower/platform compatible website using JavaScript, HTML, CSS, and Bootstrap, building reusable components using ReactJS.
 * Gained hands on back-end experience by building features with C#, ASP.NET, NodeJS, and NoSQL MongoDB in cloud environment.
 * Improve software capabilities and usability by fixing bugs and refactoring code.
-* Documented technical and non-technical design documents by writing markdown files and prototyping and constructing user story maps.
+* Documented technical and non-technical design documents by writing markdown files, prototyping and constructing user story maps.
 * Performed automation testing using Selenium and Katalon.

 ---